ScotDev/wescraper/Readme.md

 -Further styling the email template

--Adding environmental variable to allow for a more typical looking python script as commonly appears on github
+-Adding environmental variables to allow for a more typical looking python script as commonly appears on github

 -Having the output directory for the scraped files auto-clearing once the script is succesfully run in order to prevent duplication of files and to stop accumulation of previously downloaded files

--General refactoring and restructuring of the code to resemble a typical python file
+-General refactoring and restructuring of the code to more resemble a typical python file

 -Scheduling the script to run at a set interval (i.e. once per week)